tonytsheng/DBHUB/readme.md

 ## AWS
 I'm currently a Database Specialist Solutions Architect at AWS and have been here since Oct 2020.
 I deal with most of our purpose built databases as well as some of our Analytics services and spend a good amount of time with the Database Migration Service as well.

 This repo is mostly organized around AWS services/offerings.
-My focus is our purpose built databases so those form the bulk of material here.
-I've also been digging into our Analytics offerings too.
 The SCRIPTLIB is the stuff that I use most every day.
 I hope something in here helps you with your database solutions.